IGNW/invoque/README.md

 ## Credit

-This idea for invoque was partically inspired by the [Google Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-nodejs)
+The idea for invoque was partically inspired by the [Google Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-nodejs)